 Under some conditions, students who failed the course will be authorized to take an additional evaluation.
-The additional evaluation will be an oral examination conducted May 4th or May 11th, 2013.
+The additional evaluation will be a written exam taken during the third trimester of the academic year.

 Only students that have participated in the course and the evaluations activities will be authorized to take the additional evaluation, as stated in the following article of the Agreement of the Government Council (Article 11.4.2)